 Since joining CAEL in 2014, I have had countless conversations with college and university leaders who understand the potential impact that PLA can have on student enrollment, retention and success, but do not have resources or support to implement PLA in the way that aligns with their PLA vision.
 So, what are you to do in this situation?
 The answer is, “You do the best you can with the resources you have or can garner.”
 The good news is, you are not alone; free or very low-cost resources, knowledge and tools are available to you.
 Here are a few to be aware of:

 PLA Policy & Procedures – PLA policies set the rules and parameters for how your program can operate.
-CAEL offers consulting that provides a detailed analysis and feedback on your current PLA policy.
+CAEL offers expert guidance that provides a detailed analysis and feedback on your current PLA policy.
 However, you can Google “PLA Policy” and several instructive PLA Policy resources will emerge, including a 50-state comparison of PLA Policies from the Education Commission of the States.
 The most helpful resources for an individual institution will be to search for PLA policies within similar or competitor institutions in your state or region.